biobakery/humann/doc/UserManual.md

 ### HUMAnN2 and paired-end sequencing data ###

-While HUMAnN2 is perfectly compatible with paired-end sequencing data, end-pairing relationships are currently not taken into account during the alignment process.
-This is due to the fact that HUMAnN2 aligns to isolated coding sequences: either at the nucleotide level or through translated search.
-As such, it will frequently be the case that one read will map inside a given coding sequence while its mate-pair will not.
+End-pairing relationships are currently not taken into account during HUMAnN2's alignment steps.
+This is due to the fact that HUMAnN2 strictly aligns reads to isolated coding sequences: either at the nucleotide level or through translated search.
+As such, it will frequently be the case that one read (`READ1`) will map inside a given coding sequence while its mate-pair (`READ2`) will not.

+Example:
 ```
 GENEGENEGENE
      READ1-------READ2
 ```

-Penalizing such cases would be overly strict: in the absence of a the coding sequence's genomic context, this looks like a perfectly reasonable alignment (READ2 may fall in a non-coding region, and hence be unaligned, or in another [isolated] coding sequence).
-As a result, the best way to use paired-end sequencing data with HUMAnN2 is simply to concatenate all reads into a single FASTA or FASTQ file.
+Penalizing such cases would be overly strict: in the absence of a the gene's genomic context, this looks like a perfectly reasonable alignment (`READ2` may fall in a non-coding region and not align, or it may align to another [isolated] coding sequence). *As a result, the best way to use paired-end sequencing data with HUMAnN2 is simply to concatenate all reads into a single FASTA or FASTQ file.*

 ### PICRUSt output ###